 - Untreated focusing problems can lead to accommodative esotropia (inward eye turn).

 Accommodative esotropia, also called refractive esotropia, is one of the most common forms of esotropia— which is a type of strabismus, or inward eye turn.

-- Approximately 2% of the population have accommodative esotropia
+- Approximately 2% of the population has accommodative esotropia.

-- Most common in children with moderate to high amounts of hyperopia (farsightedness)
+- Accommodative esotropia is most common in children with moderate to high amounts of hyperopia (farsightedness).

 Accommodative esotropia occurs when the eyes work to focus on an object for increased clarity of vision.
 Children with this type of esotropia are typically far-sighted— and unable to see near objects clearly.

 The effort that is exerted to focus on an object is called accommodation.
 When the eyes focus too intently, over-convergence can result— causing the eyes to cross inwards.

 When a child with a lazy eye presents with an eye turn towards the child’s nose during near vision tasks, such as reading, accommodative esotropia may be the cause.
 An eye turn may occur even if a child is wearing glasses for correction of farsightedness.